stresearch/machine-gen-twitter/README.md

 ```

 We concatenate all tweet text with `EOS_TOKEN` and split it into chunks of max_lenght of 72 with  overlap of 4 tokens.
 We use effective size of 32 and train for 5 epochs with learning rate of 5e-5 optimzing the causal language model objective i.e. next word prediciton.
 We keep the model with best loss on the validation set.
+For large models, you may need a large GPU or use model parallelism strategies like `deepspeed_2` or 3

 ## Generate and Construct Timelines